-The City has installed and maintained stormwater infrastructure for a long time.
-However, federal regulations requiring a comprehensive stormwater quality management program necessitate that the City take a more active role in managing stormwater.
-The utility fee enables the City to meet its responsibilities to manage the storm drainage system more closely, study the contents of stormwater, seek out and eliminate illicit connections and illegal discharges, enforce codes more strictly, and facilitate public awareness.
+The City has installed and maintained stormwater infrastructure within the City's Right-of-way for a long time.
+However, federal regulations requiring a comprehensive stormwater management program necessitate that the City take a more active role in managing stormwater.
+The utility fee enables the City to meet its responsibilities to maintain and improve the stormwater drainage system, plan for capital improvement projects, manage water quality, enforce stormwater regulations, and facilitate public awareness.

-Currently the City charges all Residential and Non-Residential Water and Sewer customers that live within the City's Extra Territorial Jurisdiction (ETJ) a flat rate of $3.00 per month.
+Currently, the City charges all Residential and Non-Residential Water and Sewer customers that live within the City's Extra Territorial Jurisdiction (ETJ) a flat rate of $5.00 per month.
 This charge shows up on the monthly water and sewer bill.

 I have a gravel driveway and no gutter drains that go to the street.
 Why do I have to pay for everyone else?

 Gravel is an impervious surface.
 Like concrete or asphalt, it functions as a barrier to absorption and places a demand on the storm drainage infrastructure.
 This demand on the system is what the stormwater utility fee pays for.
-Anyone who drives a car on any city-maintained street contributes to stormwater runoff problems that results in pollution from cars, such as brake dust, gasoline and oil leaks and the stormwater runoff from the impervious area of the street.
+Anyone who uses city-maintained street benefits from a property functioning stormwater drainage system.
+Additionally, these users contribute to stormwater runoff issues in the form of pollution from cars, such as brake dust, gasoline and oil leaks, and stormwater runoff that is generated by the streets themselves.

 Yes.
 The stormwater fee relates to the stormwater drainage system, which is completely separate from the water and sanitary sewer system.
 The stormwater utility fee helps fund the operation and maintenance of the City's stormwater management system as well as the Stormwater Program which benefit all of the residents of the City of Hendersonville.